List of battles involving the Sikh Empire: Background

-Abdali tried many times to recover Lahore but ultimately had to return to Pashtun territories.
-After his final invasion of Punjab in 1767, he left Lahore which was when it was re-captured by the Sikhs.
-For more than three decades, Sikhs consolidated their power in areas of Punjab.
-But the decisive moment came in 1790, when Ranjit Singh of Sukerchakia misl became misldar.
-He started uniting misls and finally took Lahore in 1799.
+The Afghans led numerous campaigns to re-capture Lahore but ultimately had to return to Pashtun territories due to internal strife.
+After Ahmad Shah's final invasion of the Punjab in 1767, he left Lahore which was re-captured by the Sikhs.
+For more than three decades, Sikhs consolidated their power in areas of the Punjab, though facing repeated invasion attempts from other Afghan emperors such as Timur Shah Durrani, and Zaman Shah Durrani.
+The decisive moment came in 1790, when Ranjit Singh of Sukerchakia Misl became Misldar.
+He started uniting Misls and finally took Lahore in 1799.
 His coronation on 12 April 1801 marked the beginning of the Sikh Empire, which went on to conquer the whole Punjab, Kangra, parts of Kashmir and briefly, the city of Peshawar.